Blackberry Stain Removal - How To Remove Blackberry Stains

 Below are step by step instructions for removing blackberry stains from your clothes, upholstery and carpet.

-But first, please note that removing stains caused by blackberries is easier the sooner you do it, so treat those stains as soon as possible after they happen.
+But first, please note that removing stains caused this fruit is easier the sooner you do it, so treat those stains as soon as possible after they happen.

-I'm not saying that it will be impossible to remove the blackberry stains if you wait, but it will take more effort, elbow grease, time and patience.
+I'm not saying that it will be impossible to remove these stains if you wait, but it will take more effort, elbow grease, time and patience.

 Removing Blackberry Stains From Fabric And Clothing

-Step 1: Scrape off any excess blackberry from the fabric.
+Step 1: Scrape off any excess fruit from the fabric.

 Step 2: Run the fabric, inside out, under the cold water to flush out as much of the blackberry juice as possible.